1996 Indianapolis 500: Rules for 1996

-The format (similar in practice to NASCAR's Top 35 rule introduced years later) provided that the top 25 entries (not drivers) in owner points were guaranteed a "locked-in" starting position, and could not be bumped, provided they completed a four-lap qualifying run over a minimum prescribed speed.
-Officials set 220 mph as the minimum.
-The grid would still be arranged by speed rank.
-The pole position would still be the fastest car on the first day of qualifying (or first trip through the qualifying order), regardless of "locked-in" status.
-The remaining eight positions would be filled by non-top 25 "at-large" entries, and bumping could only occur amongst those participants.
+Entry list

 The first entry list was published on April 15.
-The 27 entries that had run the first two rounds of the 1996 year were entered, including the #41 A.J.
-Foyt Enterprises entry, vacated after Mike Groff's exit, and the #45 Zunne Group Racing entry, driven by Beck Motorsports driver Robbie Buhl at Phoenix, while Eliseo Salazar came back to his regular #7 drive at Team Scandia.
+All 27 entries that had run the first two rounds of the 1996 year were entered, including the #41 A. J. Foyt Enterprises entry, vacated after Mike Groff's exit, and the #45 Zunne Group Racing entry, driven by Beck Motorsports driver Robbie Buhl at Phoenix, while Eliseo Salazar came back to his regular #7 drive at Team Scandia.
 Out of those 27 cars, only the #22 (Team Scandia) and the #96 (ABF Motorsports) were at-large entries.
-In the following weeks, Foyt signed Marco Greco to drive the #41 car, and Scandia entered Racin Gardner in the #90 car replacing Lyn St. James, who had faced budgetary issues.
+In the following weeks, Marco Greco reached a deal with Foyt to drive the #41 car, and Scandia entered Racin Gardner in the #90 car replacing Lyn St. James, who had faced budgetary issues.

 Apart from Groff and Davy Jones' entries, eight further at-large driver/car combinations were registered: Fermín Vélez and a later signing, Indy 500 sophomore Alessandro Zampedri, would drive additional entries for Team Scandia.
-Team Menard and Hemelgarn Racing fielded third cars for Mark Dismore, returning to the Speedway five years after his horrific crash in 1991, and Brad Murphey, and Beck Motorsports prepared a second car for Hideshi Matsuda.
+Team Menard and Hemelgarn Racing fielded third cars for Mark Dismore, returning to the race for the first time since failing to qualify in 1992, and Brad Murphey, while Beck Motorsports prepared a second car for Hideshi Matsuda.
 Randy Tolsma was also signed by McCormack Motorsports, eventually falling under the Zunne Group Racing branding, Dan Drinan was entered with Loop Hole Racing and Scott Harrington entered his own car.
-EuroInternational, under their legal Osella USA name, and an outfit named Burns Motorsports also filled entries for Russ Wicks and Jeff Wood, but neither team appeared during the month.
+EuroInternational, under their legal Osella USA name, and Burns Motorsports also filled entries for Russ Wicks and Jeff Wood, but neither team appeared during the month.

 Three of the "locked-in" entries made no attempt to qualify.
 The #17 entry was eventually withdrawn, as Leigh Miller Racing had sold its assets to Beck Motorsports after Stan Wattles had been ruled out of the race on medical grounds.
-As for Tempero–Giuffre Racing, the #15, initially assigned to David Kudrave until being replaced by Justin Bell at the start of practice, and the #25 entry, assigned for Joe Gosek a few days earlier, were both vacated during the practice weeks.
-After Brayton's forfeit of the #2 car, only 21 of the 25 eligible "locked-in" entries were ready to qualify, leaving twelve at-large starting positions up for grabs.
+As for Tempero–Giuffre Racing, the #15, initially assigned to David Kudrave until being replaced by Justin Bell at the start of practice, and the #25 entry, assigned for Joe Gosek a few days earlier, were both vacated between practice days.
+After the #2 car was forfeited due to Scott Brayton's death, only 21 of the 25 eligible "locked-in" entries were ready to qualify, leaving twelve at-large starting positions up for grabs.
 On the other hand, 27 drivers took the start at the U.S. 500 at Michigan.